Push Providers Integration

 });

-You can manually store or update device tokens for a subscriber using the Update provider credentials API.
+You can add device tokens for a subscriber using the Update provider credentials API before triggering the workflow.

 This method is useful when you manage device registration outside of your workflow triggers, for example, after a user logs in.